Fishing Gear

 Which Type of Reel Should You Purchase?

-After reading about the three different types of reels, you should have a better idea of which one would work best for you.
-If you’re still unsure, consider your experience level – this should help you decide.
+You should now have a better idea of which reel style will work best for you.
+If you’re still unsure, consider your experience level—this should help you decide.

 If you’re new to fishing, your best bet is to start with a spincast reel.
-It’s extremely easy to use – in fact, this is the reel you’ll find on most of the fishing rods made for kids.
-They are also less prone to tangles, which can ruin a fun fishing experience.
+It’s extremely easy to use—in fact, this is the reel you’ll find on most of the fishing rods made for kids.
+It is also less prone to tangles, which can ruin a fun fishing experience.
 When you’re just learning to fish, the last thing you want to do is worry about messing with your reel.

 If you’re a bit more advanced and ready to move on to something more complicated, you should try a spinning reel.
-They’re a bit more difficult to handle, but once you get used to it, you’ll be able to cast further and with more accuracy.
-Don’t be intimidated – with a little practice, you’ll be casting like a pro in no time.
+They’re just slightly more difficult to handle, but once you get used to it, you’ll be able to cast further and with more accuracy.
+Don’t be intimidated—with a little practice, you’ll be casting like a pro in no time.

-Now, if you’ve mastered both the spincast and spinning reels and want to get into some serious fishing, you may want to spring for the baitcast reel.
-This is the reel to choose if you’re starting to go for the really big sport fish.
+Now, if you’ve mastered both the spincast and spinning reel and want to get into some serious fishing, you may want to spring for the baitcast reel.
+This is the reel to choose if you’re starting to go for bigger sport fish.
 It’s more powerful and can handle the heavier line you’ll need to bag a trophy fish.
-Just be aware that all this power and precision doesn’t come easy – it’s going to take some time to get really good at casting with these reels.
+Just be aware that all this power and precision doesn’t come easy—it’s going to take some time to get really good at casting with this reel.
 But if you put in the time and effort, you’ll be able to reap some exciting rewards.

-The great thing about fishing gear is that it doesn’t matter how experienced or inexperienced you are – you can always find something to suit your needs.
-Make sure you choose something that you can handle and that works well with your rod.
+The great thing about fishing gear is that it doesn’t matter how experienced or inexperienced you are—you can always find something to suit your needs.
+Make sure you choose a reel that you can handle and that works well with your rod.
 By making a smart decision, you’ll improve your chances of having an enjoyable fishing experience.

 Brian Walters is an avid angler that has been fishing since he was old enough to pick up a rod.
 With over 40 years of experience fishing all over the country for.... read more